dreamportdev/Osdev-Notes/InterruptHandling.md

 Now we know the theory behind interrupts, let's take a look at how we interact with them on x86.
 As expected, it's a descriptor table!
 We will be referencing some GDT selectors in this, so you'll need to have your own GDT setup.
 We're also going to introduce a few new terms:

 - Interrupt Descriptor: A single entry within the interrupt descriptor *table*, it describes what the cpu should do when a specific interrupt occurs.
-- Interrupt Descriptor Table: An array of interrupt descriptors., usually referred to as the IDT.
+- Interrupt Descriptor Table: An array of interrupt descriptors, usually referred to as the IDT.
-- Interrupt Descriptor Table Register: Usually called the IDTR, this is register within the cpu that holds the address of the IDT.
+- Interrupt Descriptor Table Register: Usually called the IDTR, this is the register within the cpu that holds the address of the IDT.
 Similar to the GDTR.
 - Interrupt Vector: Refers to the interrupt number.
 Each vector is unique, and vectors 0-32 are reserved for special purposes (which we'll cover below).
 The x86 platform supports 256 vectors.
 - Interrupt Request: A term used to describe interrupts that are sent to the Programmable Interrupt Controller.
 The PIC was deprecated long ago and has since been replaced by the APIC.
 An IRQ refers to the pin number used on the pic: IRQ2 would be pin #2 for example.
 The APIC has a chapter of it's own.
 - Interrupt Service Routine: Similar to IRQ, this is an older term, used to describe the handler function for IRQ.
 Often shortened to ISR.